Is not speaking Kannada a major issue in Bengaluru, see what people have to say

 Some locals feel why should they learn Hindi while they are in Karnataka, why the migrants can't learn Kannada if they want to live in Karnataka.

 Indraneel a techie, Diksha Agarwal a finance analyst, Shilpa an air hostess said that they have been staying in Bengaluru but they have never dealt with any racism issue.
-Rather they feel this city is a place where people of different culture unties.
+Rather they feel this city is a place where people of different cultures unite.
 Cultural diversity can be observed hugely here.

 Good news Bengaluru!
 Suburban trains project gets green signal from Railway board